grotius-cnc/imgOverTCPIP/README.md

 		$ ./client.

 Or just open the cmakelist file in a code editor, this will problably load the project.

+This code is tested and build on linux amd64.